neurobagel/documentation/docs/contributing/CONTRIBUTING.md

 - ["Development" mode installation steps](https://github.com/neurobagel/bagel-cli?tab=readme-ov-file#installation)
 - [Normal (non-development mode) installation steps](https://github.com/neurobagel/bagel-cli?tab=readme-ov-file#development-environment)

-If you are working on a repository written in Python, we recommend that you also set up automatic code formatting and linting according to the project's code style, which is pre-configured in the development environment for these repositories using [pre-commit](https://pre-commit.com/).
+Most repositories use tools to apply automatic code formatting and linting according to the project's code style, which is pre-configured in the development environment for these repositories using [pre-commit](https://pre-commit.com/).
+Please make sure to set up these tools before you begin your work to ensure your contribution matches the existing code.

 Run the following from the repository root of your local clone:
 ```bash